xinqinglhj/NodeInject/README.md

 # NodeInject
-a inject tools for injecting js code into typora (with a an activating script example)
+a inject tools for injecting js code into typora (with an activating script example)

 ### How it works: